halayli/lthread/docs/lthread.rst

     :param void** ptr: optional, this ptr will be populated by :c:func:`lthread_exit()`.
     :param uint64_t timeout: How long to wait trying to join on lt before timing out.

+    :return: 0 on success.
+    :return: -1 if target lthread got cancelled.
-    return: 0 on success, -1 on cancelled target lthread, -2 on timeout.
+    :return: -2 on timeout.

     ..
 ATTENTION:: Joining on a joined lthread has undefined behavior